🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 Enter Yosemite Valley View into your GPS (or click here to find the location in Google Maps) so you know which parking lot you need as it will not be sign-posted.

-You will not see the actual sun set from anywhere in the Yosemite Valley as you are surrounded by the Sierra Mountains.
+You will not see the actual sunset from anywhere in the Yosemite Valley as the Sierra Mountains surround you.
 However, the light that is cast onto El Capitan at the end of the day is wonderful.
 The vista often benefits from a colorful sky as well.

 A summer visitor of Yosemite National Park gazes upon Half Dome from Glacier Point.